A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Ice hotels are true works of art that are rebuilt every year.
 Each year, the hotel chooses a theme and decorates the hotel accordingly.
 The ice sculpture work is incredibly beautiful and meticulous.

-Ice fishing is a fun activity for young and old alike!
-You find yourself on a frozen lake, cutting a hole in the ice to try and catch a fish.
+Ice fishing, or fishing on the ice, is a very fun activity to do with young and old alike!
+You find yourself on a frozen lake, cutting a hole in the ice to try to catch a fish.

-It's an extraordinary experience for fishing enthusiasts, because you never know which fish will swim under your feet, or what your catch will be!
+It's an extraordinary experience for fishing enthusiasts, because you never know which fish is swimming beneath your feet, or what your catch will be!

 Ice fishing offers breathtaking scenery, with snow and snow-covered forests as far as the eye can see, and no noise.
-You just need to be well covered, as it's around -15°C outside.
+You just need to be very well dressed, as it's around -15°C outside.

 Dog sledding is an unforgettable and rather noisy activity!